Mikkomario/Utopia-Scala/Vault-Coder/README.md

     - Instance objects should specify at least all properties which don't have a sql default value and can't be null.
   - Alternatively, you may provide `instance` property that contains a single instance object.
     - This will, however, overwrite any value of the `instances` property

-#### Combination Object Structure
-Each combination object should contains following properties:
-- **"child" / "children": String** - Name of the linked child class
-  - NB: If you use the name `"children"` and don't otherwise specify combination type, 1-n -linking will be used.
-    For `"child"` property name, combination type 1- 0-1 will be used instead.
-- **"type": String (optional)** - Type of this combination, from one of the options below:
-  - **"one" / "link"** => Uses 1 to 1 linking (child must always be present)
-  - **"option" / "optional"** => Uses 1 to 0-1 -linking where there can be cases without a child
-  - **"multi" / "many"** => Uses 1-n -linking
-    - If you use this combination type, you may specify `"is_always_linked": Boolean` -property to specify how to treat the 0 children case (default = not always linked => 0 children case is valid)
-  - If you omit this property, the combination type is interpreted based on child property name, the referred child format and the `"is_always_linked"` property.
-- **"is_always_linked" / "always_linked": Boolean (optional)** - Applies to 1-n links, determining whether to always
-  expect there to be children in queries
-- **"name": String (optional)** - Name of the combined class
-  - If omitted, "ParentWithChild" (or "ParentWithChildren") -type of naming will be used
-- **"parent_alias" / "alias_parent": String (optional)** - Name to use for the parent class within this
-  combination class
-  - Also affects combination naming if `"name"` is not specified
-- **"child_alias" / "alias_child": String (optional)** - Name to use for the child / children in the combined class
-  - Also affects combination naming if `"name"` is not specified
-- **"doc": String (optional)** - A description of this combined model (used in documentation)

 #### Property Object Structure
 Each property object should contain following properties: